Last updated 4th June 2025

 When we are stressed our bodies respond by releasing hormones (like adrenalin and cortisol) which leads to physical changes such as your heart beating faster, starting to sweat and our muscles tensing up.
 These usually go away as soon as the stress is removed, but if the stress sticks around (e.g. an ongoing financial problem) it could become chronic and start to affect you in other ways:

-Increased irritability – if you’re feeling unusually snappy or angry and you’re not sure why
+Increased irritability– if you’re feeling unusually snappy or angry and you’re not sure why

-Heightened sensitivity – are you bursting into tears at the smallest thing or getting overly defensive when criticised?
+Heightened sensitivity– are you bursting into tears at the smallest thing or getting overly defensive when criticised?

-Difficulty getting to sleep, insomnia or waking early in the morning – excessive worry can seriously disrupt your sleep pattern
+Difficulty getting to sleep, insomnia or waking early in the morning

-Headaches, muscle tension, pain or dizziness
+Headaches, muscle tension or pain

 Difficulty concentrating